ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

  3. Create a new Quad GameObject in scene
  4. drag the material in step(1) into Quad's MeshRenderer's material slot
  5. make sure you have turned on "Need depth texture" in URP setting asset
  5. Done!
-Now this Quad GameObject will always look at the camera and will fade out smoothly when the lens flare was "blocked" by opaque/alpha test renderers.
+Now this Quad GameObject will always look at the camera and will fade out smoothly when the lens flare's center was "blocked" by opaque/alpha test renderers.

 Requirement when using this shader
 -------------------